TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 <sup>Frequency analysis of 4-grams in plain vs. encrypted Base64.</sup>
 {:.center}

-Observe how "YoJP0H" occurs frequently.
+Observe how "YoJP0H" occurs (relatively) frequently.
 This corresponds to "IHRoZS", which happens to be the Base64 encoding for " the".

 Frequency analysis is useful to group letters into buckets.
 But using frequency analysis alone is painful.
 Some guesswork is needed.
 Here's the complete process I went through:

 - Frequency Analysis: use dcode.fr to associate frequent characters.
-    - We can make use of our earlier constraints to eliminate wrong guesses.[^remove-constraints]
+    - We can make use of our earlier constraints to eliminate wrong guesses.[^byebye-constraints]

         ```python
         guesses = { # Dictionary of guessed mappings.